-- pains in the chest, difficulty breathing, coughing, chills, or a high temperature (38C or above)
+- pains in the chest, difficulty breathing, coughing, chills, or a high temperature

 - pale poo and dark pee together, yellow skin or the whites of your eyes turn yellow – this can be a sign of liver or gallbladder problems

 - pins and needles, tingling sensations, numbness or weakness – these can be signs of nerve problems

 - bruising or bleeding you cannot explain (including nosebleeds), sore throat, a high temperature and feeling tired or generally unwell – these can be signs of blood problems

 In rare cases, it's possible to have a serious allergic reaction (anaphylaxis) to nitrofurantoin.

 Immediate action required: Call 999 or go to A&E now if:

 - you get a skin rash that may include itchy, red, swollen, blistered or peeling skin

 - you're wheezing